...to preserve, protect, develop, and restore coastal resources for all Rhode Islanders

 In addition to developing coastal management plans and policies and implementing the state coastal regulatory program, the CRMC also has other important functions.
 It has a coordinating and oversight role for other state agencies and local governments which do not inherently consider coastal zone management issues in their decision-making processes.
 It has a leadership role in identifying new issues and seeking their resolution.
 It sponsors coastal zone research that has lead to new initiatives in public trust issues, coastal flooding, hazard mitigation, and special area management planning.
 And it provides the state with a continuing process of public rights-of-way discovery: an issue that is integral to all Rhode Islanders.

-The Coastal Resources Management Council (CRMC) is an independent state regulatory agency composed of sixteen members.
+The Coastal Resources Management Council (CRMC) is an independent state regulatory agency composed of ten members in accordance with R.I.
+General Laws § 46-23-2.
 Members of the Council are appointed by the Governor for terms of three years.
 The CRMC's enabling legislation requires that representation include members from coastal communities; state and local government officials, the general public, and the director of the Department of Environmental Management, who serves ex officio.
 When contested cases are heard, the Council must include a representative from the community involved when no CRMC member is from that town.

 Each year for the past decade, the CRMC processes an average of over 1,100 applications.
 These proposed activities comprise of residential renovations and new homes, boat docks, subdivisions of land, and commercial and industrial work, and everything in-between.

 The CRMC is organized into two (2) basic elements: the Council; and, its staff.
-Currently (as of March 2012) the Council membership is:
+Currently the Council membership is:

 Except for the months of July and August when it meets monthly, the CRMC meets every 2nd and 4th Tuesday of the month and as necessary to hear application requests, investigate the existence of right-of-ways, hold workshops, and develop policy.
 It does this as one body, or as a subcommittee.
 All meetings of the CRMC are open to the public.